BondAndLearn

 Teach kids to skateboard

-These deceptively simple exercises help children building confidence.
-At some point they develop their own initiative and intuition, and naturally begin to explore and expand upon these exercises on their own, ultimately becoming self-directed learners.
+As they master these core drills, your child will naturally develop their own intuition and initiative.
+They’ll begin to explore and expand upon these exercises on their own, ultimately becoming self-directed learners who are excited to create their own style.

-Here are some suggestions to enhance the difficulty of any exercise:
+Here are a few suggestions to enhance the difficulty of any exercise:

-• Perform all exercises also riding switch (with your non-dominant leg forward)
+• Practice switch: Perform all exercises with your non-dominant foot forward.

-• Perform tricks at a specific point marked on the ground
+• Target specific spots: Execute tricks at a marked point on the ground.

 How to teach kids to skateboard - Step by step